 Borrowing Defined.
-Without a vote of the membership, boards are allowed to borrow from reserves to meet short-term cash-flow problems or other expenses.
+Without a vote of the membership, boards are allowed to borrow from reserves to meet short-term cash flow problems or other expenses.
 (Civ.
 Code §5515(a).)
-Examples include:
+(Some CPAs refer to reserve borrowing as designated investments, accrued obligations, internal asset designation, or asset allocation.)
+Examples of short-term cash flow problems include:

 - Delinquencies.
 To cover shortfalls created by delinquencies.